 To put this in context, let’s say you receive an email that claims it’s your bank and it may include a link that directs you to a website similar to your bank’s website.
 Most of the time these websites will ask you for information like a username and password or credit card information.
 It is suggested that you call your bank and confirm if there’s an issue with your account.
 Entering sensitive information on any website can lead to huge losses.

-Connecting your computer or smartphone to a public WiFi for doing any kind of financial activity isn’t the right decision.
+Connecting your computer or smartphone to public WiFi for doing any kind of financial activity isn’t the right decision.
 Public connections are usually full of hackers looking to steal sensitive information.

-If you need to use a public network, use a VPN service, or try to avoid inputting sensitive information like account details, credit card information, etc.
+If you need to use a public network, use a VPN service, or try to avoid inputting sensitive information like account details, credit card information, etc..

-Our smartphones have access to all kinds of information.
+Mobile phone theft can happen to anyone because our smartphones have access to all kinds of information.
 A lot of people don’t set a fingerprint or any kind of password protection for their apps.
 If someone steals your smartphone, they can access all kinds of information in your emails, text messages, and financial apps on your phone.